-The International Network for Cultural Development (INCD) was established in 1998 to defend cultural expression, cultural diversity, and promote national and multilingual cultural expression.
-It sought to promote genuine authentic media, rather than or indeed to counter the impact of the dominance of English language mass media which controlled the flow of cultural products across national boundaries.
-The INCD took up the debate on international communication with new vigor and sought out new global participants, including senior government officials.
+The International Network for Cultural Development (INCD) was established in 1998 to defend cultural expression and cultural diversity, and to promote national and multilingual cultural expression.
+It sought to promote genuine authentic media rather than, or indeed to counter the impact of, the dominance of English-language mass media which controlled the flow of cultural products across national boundaries.
+INCD took up the debate on international communication with new vigor and sought out new global participants, including senior government officials.
 They were opposed to multinational communication corporations promoting a homogenized global culture.
-INCD, along with UNESCO, and several academics sought to align themselves with government officials to promote an alternative to the market-based, free enterprise capitalist system, which was clearly dominating global communication and served the interests of mainly American media conglomerates.
+INCD, along with UNESCO and several academics, sought to align itself with government officials to promote an alternative to the market-based, free enterprise capitalist system, which was clearly dominating global communication and served the interests of mainly American, Japanese, and European media conglomerates.
 A major goal of INCD is to promote through the auspices of UNESCO an international convention that now defines and aims to protect cultural and linguistic diversity along with support for open artistic expression.

-Much of the dominance that occurred since the middle of the twentieth century has been documented in a 1981 work entitled Electronic Colonialism: The Future of International Broadcasting and Communication, with a Foreword by Everett Rogers, which was published by Sage Publishers, with a revised and updated second edition in 1986 (McPhail, 1986).
-This early work, along with the first edition of Global Communication, documented and expanded the literature about international communication.
+Much of the dominance that occurred since the middle of the twentieth century has been documented in my 1981 work entitled Electronic Colonialism: The Future of International Broadcasting and Communication.20 This early work, along with the first edition of Global Communication, documented and expanded the literature about international communication.
 Collectively these works laid the groundwork and further amplified the theory of electronic colonialism.
 It is this theory to which we now turn and add additional details.

-What is Electronic Colonialism Theory (ECT)?
+What is Electronic Colonialism Theory?

-Just as mercantile colonialism focused on empires seeking the toil and soil of others, frequently as colonies, so now ECT looks at how to capture the minds and to some extent the consumer habits of others.
+Just as mercantile colonialism focused on empires seeking the toil and soil of others, frequently as colonies, so now electronic colonialism theory (ECT) looks at how to capture the minds and, to some extent, the consumer habits of others.
 ECT focuses on how global media, including advertising, influence how people look, think, and act.
 The aim of ECT is to account for how the mass media influence the mind.
-Just as the era of the Industrial Revolution focused on manual labor, raw materials, and then finished products, so also the Information Revolution now seeks to focus on the role and consequences concerning the mind and global consumer behavior.
+Just as the era of the industrial revolution focused on manual labor, raw materials, and then finished products, so also the information revolution now seeks to focus on the role and consequences concerning the mind and global consumer behavior.